For general inquiries please email firstname.lastname@example.org or call the office on 020 7833 4883.

 Communications and Information Manager

-Anna joined CLAPA in June 2011 as the Fundraising and Communications Intern, and soon turned her focus towards communications, medical information and data management.
+Anna joined CLAPA in June 2011.
+She now looks after CLAPA’s communications, medical information and data management.

 Anna is responsible for developing CLAPA’s communications, including social media, the website, and print media, as well as looking after external campaigns, PR, messaging and branding.
 She has also organised many of CLAPA’s national conferences.

-Anna is responsible for developing and maintaining CLAPA’s database and data collection procedures, including surveys.
-Since 2014, she has also been responsible for reviewing and writing all of CLAPA’s information products, including the medical information on the website.
+Anna is responsible for developing and maintaining CLAPA’s databases, and is CLAPA’s data protection lead.
+She is also responsible for reviewing, writing and publishing all of CLAPA’s information products, including the medical information on the website.